 Headers are containers attached to the top of a page that house product-wide or global actions and navigation, as well as user preferences and branding.

 A header container can be 48, 56, 64, or 72 px tall.
 It can be a UI theme agnostic from the page’s theme.

 On desktop, headers use a page-theme medium divider below the header.
 For example, if your header is lightest theme and your page is light theme, use a light theme medium divider to separate the header from the page.
 On mobile web, headers use a page-theme small divider.

 Your header can have either branding or a home icon (in the form of an action button) on the left side of the header.

 You can include search functionality in your header.
-When clicked on, the search icon expands out to a field.

 If there is a top level action that applies to any page in your product, you can put one button in your header between search and actions.
 Because the placement and persistence of the button gives it extra visibility, we recommend using a primary button here, though a CTA button is permissible.

 Clicking on the search icon will expand it out to a full search field.
 If tabs or document name are present, these disappear to make room for the search field.